 How to Make Shrimp Stir Fry

 Stir fry is easier to make than it looks.
-It’s a simple process of creating the sauce, frying the shrimp and vegetables, and finally, mixing it all together.
+It’s a simple process of creating the sauce, frying the shrimp and vegetables, and mixing it all together.

 • Whisk the sauce: Create the stir fry sauce by whisking all the sauce ingredients together in a small bowl.